-- Implementation will be undertaken on a gradual, phased basis to allow all the participants in the system to prepare adequately for the challenges that lie ahead.
+- Implementation will be on a gradual, phased basis to allow participants in the system to prepare for changes.

-- Progress will be achieved through a process of consultation, dialogue and partnership.
+- Progress will be achieved through consultation, dialogue and partnership.

 The White Paper proposes early support for families of children with special needs; such parents should have access to an early education expert, initially as an advisor to parents, then as a teacher.

-Síolta: the National Framework for Quality in Early Childhood Education was published in 2006.
+Síolta: the National Framework for Quality in Early Childhood Education provides national standards for early childhood education.
 The Early Years Education Policy Unit of the Department of Education manages the implementation of Síolta.

-The National Council for Curriculum and Assessment has developed Aistear: the Early Childhood Curriculum Framework (pdf), for children from birth to 6 years of age.
-This framework, published in 2009, describes the types of learning that are important for children of this age group and sets out broad learning goals for all children.
+The National Council for Curriculum and Assessment (NCCA) has developed Aistear: the Early Childhood Curriculum Framework (pdf) to support the learning and development of children from birth to 6 years of age under four themes:

 - Exploring and thinking